Learning in the Junior School

 Years 1 - 3 students have the opportunity to participate in streamed reading and mathematics groups.
 For other curriculum areas such as writing, speaking and listening, humanities and social sciences, science, visual art and technology, the students work with the class teacher who is guided by the Australian Curriculum, as well as the Teaching for Understanding pedagogy, to deliver a robust curriculum.
 The College has developed very specialised and successful programs in Mathematics and English that result in excellent achievement in Year 3 Federal assessment.
 Specialist music, dance, drama, health and physical education and Japanese teachers work with the children.

 In Years 4 - 6, students work in needs-based groupings for mathematics.
-In Year 5 and 6, these groups include an extension class.
+These groups include an extension class.
 The curriculum expands from Year 4 to include Spanish, instrumental music (strings and wind) and broader exploration of Science, Humanities & Social Sciences, and the Arts.

-Students participate in a variety of opportunities including: Poetry evening (own and ‘borrowed’ poetry); extension reading and mathematics groups, various National and State competitions; da Vinci Decathlon, Unbeelievable Spelling Competition, the Write Stuff Competition, Innovators of the Future; and the A.B.
+Students may participate in a variety of opportunities including: Poetry evening (own and ‘borrowed’ poetry); extension reading and mathematics groups, various National and State competitions; da Vinci Decathlon, Unbeelievable Spelling Competition, the Write Stuff Competition, Maths Masters, MakerSpace programs and the A.B.
 Paterson Public Speaking Competition.

 There are a number of after-school activities such as dance, chess and art clubs that students can elect to join, as well as instrumental and speech lessons during school time.
 Each of these is a paid activity directly between the parents and tutor.